 Some people are able to tuck into chocolate every day and not gain weight, while others struggle to keep their weight down regardless of what they eat.
 Exactly why this is has been unclear, but now researchers point to a genetic mutation as the cause.

-Researchers from the University of Cambridge in the UK say that mutation of a gene called KSR2 may cause continued hunger pangs in patients who are obese, as well as slow their metabolism – the rate at which the body burns calories.
+Researchers from the University of Cambridge in the UK say that mutation of a gene called KSR2 may cause continued hunger pangs in patients who have obesity, as well as slow their metabolism – the rate at which the body burns calories.

 Previous studies have demonstrated that deleting the KSR2 gene in mice caused them to develop obesity.
 This highlighted KSR2 as an important factor in regulating energy balance and metabolism.